Why Ignore Efforts to Improve Your Sales Process?

 Let’s look at some common fallacies for small business owners around sales and the sales process:

-Small Business Owner Fallacy Statement #1: The “I Tried It, Didn’t Work” Fallacy
+Small Business Owner Fallacy Statement #1: The “I Tried SEO, Didn’t Work” Fallacy

-“I tried (insert digital marketing outlet here) and it didn’t work”.
+“I tried (insert digital marketing outlet, like SEO) and it didn’t work”.

 I hear this often, and I’ve come to apply a different definition to the phrase, namely: